jonathan-poole/qs-admin-guide/docs/system_planning/review_update_capacity_plan/users.md

 The goal of this exercise is to identify user activity over a period of time since this exercise was last ran to identify variances in usage and anticipate future growth.

+There are a number of metrics that should be focused on, including the following:

+- Peak Concurrency
+- Active Users 1+ Sessions
+- Active Users 5+ Sessions

 ## Table of Contents
 {:.no_toc}